 A small band of determined warriors takes on and fights off the mightiest army of the region: this is the stuff history is made of.
 Thermopylae, move over, Bint Jbeil is coming in!
 Bishop Philip of Antioch compared the levelling of this small Lebanese town with the destruction of Stalingrad, but these cities are also comparable by courage of their defenders.
-Seldom is a generation able to witness such a shining example of valor: for three long weeks a handful of Hezbollah warriors two thousand by the most optimistic count fought to standstill ten, twenty, thirty times more numerous Israeli troops.
+Seldom is a generation able to witness such a shining example of valour: for three long weeks a handful of Hezbollah warriors – two thousand by the most optimistic count – fought to standstill ten, twenty, thirty times more numerous Israeli troops.
 Forty years ago, Israelis defeated three armies in one week, but now the invader’s charm has worn off, or it has passed over to the vanquished.
 In today’s somewhat feminine victim-centered narrative, suffering attracts more attention than masculine gallantry.
-Thus the Qana massacre overshadowed a greater going-on, and that was the steadfast resistance of the Lebanese fighters.
+Thus Qana massacre has overshadowed a greater going-on, and that is the steadfast resistance of the Lebanese fighters.
 But Andromache’s sorrow should not obscure Hector’s courage: Hezbollah’s deeds deserve to be immortalised by poets.

 Why the war?
 Leave small details to a future Plutarch; this is another round of battle for Palestine.
 Supported and supplied by their captive empire, the US, the Jews had all the weapons, all the ammunition, all the diplomatic support, when hubris-drunk they drove into disarmed and starved Gaza to kill off its last resisters and impose the yoke of Zion.
 Their invasion was prepared by a year-long siege and incessant shelling; they were cock-sure they could devour Gaza at will.
 And indeed, everyone kept mum: the Egyptians traded the glory of the Ramadan War for greenbacks; the sons of Hejaz and Nejd were too busy serving oil at the pump; the princes of the Gulf cared only for their falcons.
 The Jews felt secure as they stooped to finish off Gaza: who would disturb the lion of Judah roaring at his prey?
 And a tiny force from the Mount Lebanon said: we will.
 They attacked the all-powerful Jews; the hobbit pierced the sinew of Nazgul as he stooped to kill.
 The Israeli army roused from its prey turned north and lashed with all its might at the Hezbollah fighters.
 But they stood fast.

 This was most unexpected.
-The Israelis were used to killing — or dispersing — weaponless, untrained Palestinians.
+The Israelis were used to killing — or dispersing — weaponless untrained Palestinians.
 Instead, the fighters of Sayyed Nasrallah dug their heels into the bare hills of Bint Jbeil and gave battle.
 If they were destroyed quickly, Israeli generals would lead their victorious troops to Damascus and Teheran before turning back and despoiling Palestine of its priceless jewel, Haram al Sharif.
 It still could happen, but the chances were diminished by the steadfastness of Hezbollah.

+More importantly, Hezbollah refused to cease fire as long as Israel occupies the land of Lebanon.
+This daring step undermined the whole strategy of Zionists.
+They planned to occupy the South and wait there until an international (or NATO) force entered to do their job for them.
 Hezbollah’s decision lacks one detail: any cease fire must extend to Palestine, as well.
 It is inconceivable that Lebanon will lay down its arms, while Gaza is besieged and Nablus is ravished.

 Israeli PM Ehud Olmert said: “We have changed the Middle East”.
 I do not know whether all the Middle East has changed, but in Israel we witness a great change.
 Until now, only a few just men and women of Israel called their government to desist in their aggression against Gaza and Lebanon.
 But the Katyusha rain changed the minds of many.
 At first carried away by the arrogance of their generals, Israelis have now discovered the heavy price of war.
 Early complaints about the army’s failure to deliver have given place to critique of the policy itself.
 They have begun to understand that time is not on their side.